Loyalty in fuel retail: What makes a fuel rewards program successful?

 8. Operational implementation and staff training

-9. Test of the loyalty program in a closed environment and polishing the system before launch
+9. Testing of the loyalty program in a closed environment and polishing the system before launch

-10. The official kick-off of the loyalty program, including the initial promotion of the program
+10. Official kick-off of the loyalty program, including the initial promotion of the program

 The implementation may take from 2 to 5 months.
 It’s good to start with small steps by implementing a simpler loyalty scheme and basic integrations.